Buying Without Your Credit-Challenged Spouse

 More than 20 percent of the U.S. population has a credit score below 600 according to Fico.com.
 Statistically, many couples are in a relationship with someone with a very different credit rating.

 But there is a way to qualify in this situation.
-Just one spouse or partner can apply for the mortgage.Click to see today's rates (Sep 23rd, 2017)
+Just one spouse or partner can apply for the mortgage.Verify your new rate (Nov 20th, 2017)

 Mortgage lenders rely heavily on your FICO credit score to determine whether to lend you money and at what interest rate.